pratham-thakur/Multi-modal-Recommender-System-using-ML-Music-and-Movie-Recommendations/Music Recommender System/README.md

 3-Navigate to the project directory and **run the .ipynb file**.

-4-Make sure that the similarity.pk file is created in the same folder if not please move it to the same folder.
+4-Make sure that the **similarity.pkl** file is created in the same folder if not please move it to the same folder.

 5-Run the Streamlit app using the command **streamlit run app.py**.